dfe-analytical-services/ees-data-screener/README.md

 **Tidyverse** <br>

->This data screener is based around the tidyverse packages that are accessible through cran.
+>The functions in this data screener are based around the [tidyverse packages](https://www.tidyverse.org/).

 **Govdown** <br>

->More information on govdown can be found [online](https://ukgovdatascience.github.io/govdown/).
+>More information on govdown, a package used to format the output report in this project, can be found [online](https://ukgovdatascience.github.io/govdown/).